-a.
-Standing orders for influenza vaccine should be in effect for all residents \geq 6 months of age.

-- b.
-Residents should be vaccinated on an annual basis, unless medically contraindicated, as soon as influenza vaccine becomes available.
+- a.
+Standing orders for influenza vaccine should be in effect for all residents >6 months of age. - b.
+Residents should be vaccinated on an annual basis as soon as influenza vaccine becomes available, unless medically contraindicated Nursing Home Care Act [210 ILCS 45/2-213].
 It is important to continue to administer influenza vaccine throughout the influenza season.
 New residents should be vaccinated as soon as possible after admission to the facility.
-Residents with uncertain immunization histories should be considered NOT immunized and vaccinated accordingly. - Flublok® is a trivalent influenza vaccine that has been FDA approved for use in adults ages 18 years and older with severe egg allergies because it does not use the influenza virus or chicken eggs in its manufacturing process. - For more information about vaccination recommendations, review the 2018-2019 Influenza Vaccine Recommendations. - c.
-Pneumococcal vaccine should be given to long-term care residents.
+Residents with uncertain immunization histories should be considered NOT immunized and vaccinated accordingly. - ➤ Flublok® is a trivalent influenza vaccine that has been FDA approved for use in adults ages 18 years and older with severe egg allergies because it does not use the influenza virus or chicken eggs in its manufacturing process. - For more information about vaccination recommendations, review the 2019-2020 Influenza Vaccine Recommendations. - c.
+A facility shall administer or arrange for administration of a pneumococcal vaccination to each resident, in accordance with the recommendations of the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention, who has not received this immunization prior to or upon admission to the facility, unless the resident refuses the offer for vaccination or the vaccination is medically contraindicated.
+A facility shall document in each resident's medical record that a vaccination against pneumococcal pneumonia was offered and administered, arranged, refused, or medically contraindicated.
 For specific recommendations, visit the CDC website where this topic is discussed in detail. - d.
 Influenza vaccine may be less effective in the very elderly, and although immunized, some LTCF residents may remain susceptible to influenza.
 Fluzone High-Dose® is an influenza vaccine, manufactured by Sanofi Pasteur Inc., which contains more antigen than regular Inactivated Influenza Vaccine (IIV) and is designed specifically for people 65 years and older.
 Fluzone High-Dose is not recommended for people who have had a severe reaction to the flu vaccine in the past.
-Data from clinical trials comparing Fluzone to Fluzone High-Dose among persons aged 65 years or older indicate that a stronger immune response (i.e., higher antibody levels) occurs after vaccination with Fluzone High-Dose.
-Whether or not the improved immune response leads to greater protection has been the topic on ongoing research.
-A study published in the New England Journal of Medicine indicated that the high-dose vaccine was 24.2% more effective in preventing flu in adults 65 years of age and older compared to a standard-dose vaccine.
 For additional information about Fluzone, visit CDC's website.